Solale5/BankApp/backend/readme.md

   }
 ```

-PS: `accounID` is the account to transfer from. <br>
+PS: `accountID` is the account to transfer money from. <br>
-`accountNumber` is the account to transfer to.
+`accountNumber` is the account to transfer money to.

 - ##### Required request information:
   Authorization Token returned when you logged in must be provided in the header section of the request.<br>
   `accountNumber` and `accountID` must be provided.
 - #### Response of the request:
   Both the sender and receiver account information will be provided on success.
+  Both transactions: Transfer of money out of one account and Transfer of money into an another account will be provided

 ## Password Reset